 The Timber Framers Guild is committed to connecting with communities and people, sharing the story of timber framing, and learning and teaching through doing.

-To that end, we work with localities, non-profit organizations, and coalitions of organizations to build beautiful timber frame structures that will benefit and strengthen the people and places where we work and live - as well as those far from our own homes.
+To that end, we work with localities, non-profit organizations, and coalitions of organizations on educatonal programs that lead to beautiful timber frame structures that will benefit and strengthen the people and places where we work and live - as well as those far from our own homes.
 These structures enrich not only the lives of the people we serve - offering new gathering places in the form of farmers' market pavilions, amphitheaters, bridges, and community centers - the structures also enrich the lives of our members as we build skills and knowledge, meet new people, and rally behind a worthy project, working together to bring it to life.

 Click for a Listing of Past Projects